opendp/opendp/docs/source/user/transformation-constructors.rst

 --------
 Indexing operations provide a way to relabel categorical data, or bin numeric data into categorical data.
 These operations work with `usize` data types: an integral data type representing an index.
-:func:`opendp.trans.make_find` finds the index of each input datum in a set of categories.
+:func:`opendp.transformations.make_find` finds the index of each input datum in a set of categories.
 In other words, it transforms a categorical data vector to a vector of numeric indices.

 .. testsetup::

-    from opendp.trans import make_find, make_impute_constant, make_find_bin, make_index
+    from opendp.transformations import make_find, make_impute_constant, make_find_bin, make_index
     from opendp.typing import *
     from opendp.mod import enable_features
     enable_features('contrib')